 Within the Urology Team at Kingston Hospital patients may be seen by Consultants, Registrars and Nurse Specialists to receive their diagnosis.

-All patients who are newly diagnosised with a urological cancer are discussed at a Multi-Disciplinary team meeting (MDT) to review results and plan treatment options.
+All patients who are newly diagnosed with a urological cancer are discussed at a Multi-Disciplinary team meeting (MDT) to review results and plan treatment options.

 This team incorporates Consultants, Oncologists, Specialist radiologists and Histopathologists, responsible for analysing any imagery and biological samples and Clinical Nurse Specialists.

-The urology oncology team at Kingston Hospital is:
+The urology oncology team at Kingston Hospital are:

-Mr Sarb Sandhu, Mrs Nadine Coull, Mr Alan Thompson, Dr Alison Reid and Dr Yae-Eun Suh
+· Mr Sarb Sandhu, Mrs Nadine Coull, Mr Alan Thompson, Dr Shaista Hafeez and Dr Yae-Eun Suh

 People with cancer often require care, support and information in addition to the management of their cancer or condition.